Murder of Nabra Hassanen: The perpetrator

-Darwin Martinez Torres, aged 22, is an illegal immigrant to the United States from El Salvador who worked in construction.
+Darwin Martinez Torres, then aged 22, is an illegal immigrant to the United States from El Salvador who worked in construction.
 The U.S. Immigration and Customs Enforcement had no record of previous encounters with Torres prior to Hassanen's killing.

-Several days before Hassanen's murder, a woman who was being treated in the emergency room of a hospital in Loudon County told a representative of the County's Child Protective Services agency that Torres had punched, choked and sexually assaulted her; she also told the representative that Torres was a member of the international criminal gang MS-13.
+Several days before Hassanen's murder, a woman who was being treated in the emergency room of a hospital in Loudoun County told a representative of the County's Child Protective Services agency that Torres had punched, choked and sexually assaulted her; she also told the representative that Torres was a member of the international criminal gang MS-13.
 The woman declined to press charges against Torres, and Fairfax County police said that they had found no "credible information" that Torres had been affiliated with the MS-13 drug gang.

 Trial

 On October 16, 2017, a Fairfax County grand jury indicted Torres on eight counts including capital murder and rape.
 Prosecutors there sought the death penalty.

-Defense attorneys for the accused filed a neuropyschological report that stated Torres was "likely intellectually disabled" and further evaluations should be held to determine whether he had the mental capacity to face the death penalty.
+Defense attorneys for the accused filed a neuropsychological report that stated Torres was "likely intellectually disabled" and further evaluations should be held to determine whether he had the mental capacity to face the death penalty.
 The motion was filed in May 2018, and listed issues such as significant cognitive limitations, poor memory, severely impaired judgement, and functional illiteracy.
 A separate motion for monthly motion hearings was filed in April by the attorneys, saying the accused had difficulty following the legal arguments.

-The accused pleaded guilty to rape and murder in November 2018, a plea deal that got him life in prison without parole, but allowed him to escape the death penalty.
-He was sentenced to eight life sentences on March 28, 2019.
+In November 2018, Torres pleaded guilty to multiple charges, including capital murder, in exchange for being spared possible execution.
+He was sentenced to eight life terms without parole on March 28, 2019.